 The Summer Naturalist program has dual purpose.
 First, ACES aims to provide the best possible learning and working experience to Naturalists.
-The second goal is informative and inspiring educational interactions with ACES tour and class participants.
+The second goal is to offer informative and inspiring educational interactions through ACES' guided tours and classes.

 Dates of Employment

-Download application and send to Jim Kravitz, Director of Naturalist Programs by February 15, 2019 via mail, fax, or email.
+Download application and send to Jim Kravitz, Director of Naturalist Programs by February 15, 2022 via mail or email.